CMPSC297/project-2-sherry/README.md

 **main.css:** Contains the CSS for the application

+## Note
-**Note:** For displaying the existing reviews for a book, I had issues with the formatting.
+For displaying the existing reviews for a book, I had issues with the formatting.
 I could not figure out how to remove the parentheses and the comma.